Heather Graham: In the media

 Graham is considered a sex symbol.
 She was ranked at number 40 in FHMs 100 Sexiest Women in the World list in 2000, number 95 in 2001 list, number 97 in the 2002 list, number 74 in the 2005 list and at number 98 in 2006 list.
 In 2001, she was named one of the 50 Most Beautiful People by People.
 In 2003, she posed for a photoshoot by photographer Sam Jones during which she was levitated several feet into the air by a magician who later also sawed her in half.
 Also in 2003, Graham appeared on the cover of Time for an article titled "The Science of Meditation".
-To promote Emily's Reasons Why Not, she had posed for a LIFE cover story, printed weeks in advance of the assumed series schedule, referring to her as "TV's sexiest star", which appeared in the January 27, 2006, issue.
+To promote Emily's Reasons Why Not, she posed for a LIFE cover story, printed weeks in advance of the assumed series schedule, referring to her as "TV's sexiest star", which appeared in the January 27, 2006, issue.

 Graham is often cast in sexual roles, including those of Felicity Shagwell (Austin Powers: The Spy who Shagged Me), porn stars Rollergirl (Boogie Nights) and Sharonna (The Guru), prostitute Mary Kelly (From Hell), porn director Margaret (About Cherry), and stripper Jade (The Hangover and The Hangover, Part III).
 She stated she finds these types of roles and the issue of sexuality fascinating, and believes that "our culture sends out mixed messages to women about sex.
 Are women supposed to be sexually alive people, or are we supposed to be 'good' mothers who would never do those things?" and that she likes "the fact some of my roles maybe help people open their minds about the way they think about sex".

 In 2005, Graham became the spokeswoman for the Garnier brand of hair care products.

-In 2017, Graham recounted a time in the early 2000's when Hollywood producer Harvey Weinstein indirectly implied that he would give her a role of her choice if she slept with him.
+In 2017, Graham recounted a time in the early 2000s when Hollywood producer Harvey Weinstein indirectly implied that he would give her a role of her choice if she slept with him.
 Later, Graham indicated she canceled a planned meeting with Weinstein at a hotel when a friend was unable to accompany her.
-Graham did not have further contact with Weinstein and she was never cast in any of the movies he produced.
+Graham did not have further contact with Weinstein and she was never cast in any films he produced.